-This section provides an overview of some of our resources found under the "Resources & Publications" tab on our website that might be especially helpful for GSIs and postdocs.
+This section provides an overview of some of our resources found under the "Resources" tab on our website that might be especially helpful for GSIs and postdocs.

-- Diversity and Inclusion: Handouts, blogs, and other materials for inclusive teaching, handling difficult moments in the classroom, and the CRLT Players.
+- Teaching for Equity and Inclusion: Handouts, blogs, and other materials for inclusive teaching, handling difficult moments in the classroom, and the CRLT Players.